 Sango reigned as Alaafin of Oyo for seven years.
 After which the exiled Alaafin Ajuan (Ajaka Ekun) ruled Oyo as the Alaafin again.
 Alaafin Aganju Sola reigned as the fourth Alaafin of Oyo around 1177 AD.
 Alaafin Aganju Sola was a king that loved pleasure and having fun, his reign was very enjoyable for his subjects.

 Under Alaafin Aganju, Oyo-Ile waged war to the west.
-In this battle, The Ogboro and there Igbonna Imeri and Tede allies were flawlessly defeated and claimed by the Oyo kingdom.
+In this battle, The Ogboro and their Igbonna Imeri and Tede allies were flawlessly defeated and claimed by the Oyo kingdom.
 A similar fate probably befell the town of Adikun.

 Aganju greatly beautified the palace by adding piazzas in front and back of the palace.
 Samuel Johnson (1921) in his book; The History of Yorubas claimed that he was the first king (to the envy of other kings) to use such designs in beautifying a royal abode.